milyo001/.NET-Design-Patterns-Examples/README.md

 - Mediator
 > A componet that facilitates  communication between other components without them necessarily being aware of each other or have a direct reference access to each other.
 Used mostly in chat rooms participants and players in MMORPGs
 - Memento
+> A token/handle representing the system state.
+It let's us roll back to the state when the token was generated.
+May or may not directly expose state information.
 - Null Object
 - Observer
 - State